eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 Once the EDR has been negotiated and stored, the data can be fetched in two ways depending on the use-case:

-- Provider data-plane ("EDC way")
+- Direct call to the provider connector dataplane
-- Consumer proxy (Tractus-X EDC simplified)
+- Consumer proxy (Tractus-X Connector simplified manner)

 ## Provider Data Plane